 The research potentially represents a major step in the United States government's efforts to build a stockpile of therapies to counter radiological dangers.

-This video is not supported by your browser at this time."There is great interest in creating systems for dealing with the short- and long-term health risks of a significant release of radiation, whether from an accident at a nuclear power plant, an act of terrorism, or even a small-scale incident in which a CT machine malfunctions," says Guinan.
+"There is great interest in creating systems for dealing with the short- and long-term health risks of a significant release of radiation, whether from an accident at a nuclear power plant, an act of terrorism, or even a small-scale incident in which a CT machine malfunctions," says Guinan.
 "Developing useful agents has proven difficult.
 Most existing drugs aren't effective enough and must be given within a very short time frame to provide any benefit.
 The recent disaster at the Fukushima nuclear power plant in Japan illustrates the need for agents that can be deployed rapidly to treat large populations."